lominsky/fleet/NO_PAYWALL_UPDATES.md

 # No-Paywall Fork Modifications

 This fork of Fleet DM has been modified to remove all premium license restrictions, making all features available without requiring a paid license.
+This file came from https://github.com/OZORDI/Fleet-DM-No-Paywall-

 ## Changes Made